Ditch the Copycats — Explore Kansai Like a Local

 image 5

 Beyond the famous attractions, Osaka hides quirky treasures like Namba Yasaka Shrine.
-Distinct for its massive lion head-shaped stage, this unique shinto shrine is believed to swallow evil spirits and bring good fortune to visitors.
-Nearby, the bohemian neighborhood America Mura (Amemura) buzzes with street art, vintage shops, indie music, and creative cafes—a magnet for trendsetters and anime enthusiasts.
+Distinct for its massive lion head-shaped stage, this unique Shinto shrine is believed to swallow evil spirits and bring good fortune to visitors.
+Nearby, the bohemian neighborhood America Mura (Amemura) buzzes with street art, vintage shops, indie music, and creative cafes—a magnet for trendsetters and anime enthusiasts looking for unique experiences in Osaka.

-Osaka’s must-see Tourist Attractions deliver year-round excitement.
-From cherry blossoms at Osaka Castle Park in spring to colorful autumn foliage at Expo ‘70 Park, every season brings its own charm.
-Be sure to explore the variety of Osaka Tourist Attractions available throughout the year.
+Osaka’s top attractions shine year-round.
+From cherry blossoms at Osaka Castle Park in spring to colorful autumn foliage at Expo ‘70 Park, every season brings its own charm, making it one of the best places to explore the city.
+Each season brings a new reason to visit.

 Explore Osaka’s Lively Neighborhoods and Nightlife